 Throughout the article, we will introduce several sets, variables and input data given.
 We denote all variables with small letters and input data as capital ones.
-In the Appendices, all sets (App.
-A), variables (App.
-B), constraints (App.
-C), input data and parameters (App.
-D) used in the mathematical model are summarized along with their synonym in the GAMS model poutil.gms which is included in the GAMS model library [16].
+All notations are summarized in Appendix A. The appropriate GAMS code together with all input files is stated in Appendix B.